stevewhitehouse66/Woofers/docs/README.md

 | On Story Page - Click "+ Add New Story" Link              | Add A New Story Form Opens                                                   | Add A New Story Form Opens                                                   |
 | On Story Page - Click "Edit" Link                         | Edit A Story Form Opens                                                      | Edit A Story Form Opens                                                      |
 | On the Story Page - Click "Delete" Link                   | A Delete confirmation dialogue Opens On Confirmation, the Story is deleted   | A Delete confirmation dialogue Opens On Confirmation, the Story is deleted   |

+#### Browser Testing

+#### Desktop

+Tested on Microsoft EDGE, Mozilla Firefox and Chrome browsers on Desktop/ Laptop.

+#### Mobile

+Iphone XR, tested on  Apple Safari, Mozilla Firefox and Google Chrome.
+Unfortuneately i have no acccess to Android devices, but third parties have viewed the site on Android Devices.